-For those wishing to explore the everglades on foot, the Anhinga Trail Everglades is the best place in the National Park.
+For those wishing to explore the everglades on foot, the Anhinga Trail which starts from Royal Palm Visitor Center in the Everglades is the best place in the National Park.

 We absolutely love visiting National Parks in the USA.
 In fact, it is probably our favourite thing to do in the US.
 Keep reading to find out everything you need to know about this trail in the Everglades National Park, Florida!